wendyzyw/banking-domain/README.md

 ### Design decision
 The body of the application consists of 3 entities, whereas the client/customer is not in the scope of this implementation:
-1. Bank
+1. Banking

     This models the bank entity where all cash accounts are registered and stored as a reference using a HashMap, using customerId (String) as key and the cash account object reference as value.

 2. BankService

-    The BankService composes an instance of the Bank and implements the IBankService interface which exposes a list of transactions for client/consumer application to manage the associated cash accounts.
+    The BankService composes an instance of the Banking and implements the IBankService interface which exposes a list of transactions for client/consumer application to manage the associated cash accounts.

 3. CashAccount